Evaluating Franchise Training Programs

-Running any business is a complex undertaking.
-Besides having to know how to prepare your products or deliver your services to your customers, you need to understand how to manage the business, how to hire and fire employees, how to advertise, how to do the books, how to make deposits, and a thousand other small details.
-As a franchisee you will also have to do everything in compliance with the consistency standards of the franchisor.
+Running any franchised business is a complex undertaking.
+Besides knowing how to prepare your products and deliver your services to your customers, you need to understand how to manage the business, how to hire and fire employees, how to advertise, how to do the books, how to make deposits, and a thousand other small details.
+As a franchisee within a franchise system, you will also have to do everything in compliance with the consistency standards of the franchisor.
 But, not all franchisors provide the same level of training to their franchisees or prepare their franchisees for success.

-We will begin in this article to examine how to tell the difference between franchisors that are committed to training, and those that are not.
-Next month, we will look at some of the techniques franchisors use to make certain you are prepared to operate your new business.
+In this article we will examine how to tell the difference between franchisors that are committed to training, and those that are not

-On the service, when it comes to training, many franchisors look alike.
-On average, they will be providing between one to five weeks of training to you as a franchisee.
-But, what if those five weeks of training are no more than working in an existing operation?
+On the surface, when it comes to training, many franchisors look alike.
+On average they will be providing between one to four weeks of training to you as a franchisee.
+But, what if those four weeks of training are no more than working in an existing operation?
 Who trains your management team and your line staff?
-What happens when new products are launched, or some of your management team quits and you need to replace and train your other personnel?
-This is when the difference between a great training program and a surface training program becomes critical.
+What happens when new products are launched, or when some of your management team quits and you need to replace and train your other personnel?
+These inevitable situations are when the differences between a great training program and a superficial training program become critical.

-You should always meet with your future franchisor at their headquarters and plan to spend considerable time with their training department before you sign the contract.
-If your franchisor is using a franchise broker, understand that it is their job to close the sale quickly, and that you may need to insist upon a face-to-face meeting with the franchisor at their headquarters.
-(This is one of the reasons that in Franchising for Dummies®, we recommend that you avoid franchise systems that have outsourced their franchise recruiting.)
+Always meet with your future franchisor at their headquarters and plan to spend considerable time with their training department before you sign the contract.
+If your franchisor is using a franchise broker, understand that it is the broker's job to close the sale quickly, and that you may need to insist upon a face-to-face meeting with the franchisor at their headquarters.
+(This is one of the reasons that in Franchising for Dummies®, we recommend that you avoid franchise systems that outsource their franchise recruiting.)
 Some of the questions you should be concerned with are:

 - Where does the training take place?
 How long is the initial training program and what, if any, are the additional costs that you will need to pay in addition to your franchise fee?